-What if there were a way to measure whether your team:
+What if there was a way to measure whether your team:

 - Trusts each other?